 Q: What is the difference between chowder and soup?

 A: Chowder's roots are in the Northeast, with the most popular being New England Clam Chowder.
 It has been said that the soup took its name from a type of French cooking vessel, the chaudiere.
-But the French can't claim responsibility for this truly is an American tradition.
+But the French can't claim responsibility, for this truly is an American tradition.
 Customarily, chowder included onion, potatoes, and cream.
 Nowadays, not all chowders adhere to these guidelines.
-New England Clam Chowder is sometimes made with milk, and Manhattan Clam Chowder doesn't have any milk or cream, but has a tomato base instead.
+New England Clam Chowder is sometimes made with milk, whereas Manhattan Clam Chowder doesn't have any milk or cream but has a tomato base instead.
 As chowders pop up across the country, they have taken on many different ingredients but most people still expect a chunky, creamy soup.
 So whether it's corn chowder or seafood chowder, it will not be a smooth puree and it will not be thin and wimpy.